singurty/work/README.md

   show        show something

 Flags:
-  -h, --help   help for fakeroot
+  -h, --help   help for fakework

-Use "fakeroot [command] --help" for more information about a command.
+Use "fakework [command] --help" for more information about a command.
 ```